-Updates Action 2016 Status 2021 Status from 2016 Plan 406 Funding New Municipalities will be informed and updated once 406 information is received NFIP Participation Westport Island Joined in 2011; Whitefield voted to join in 2016 No Change Problem Documentation Already discussed at one meeting to update plan; will Will add to agenda for quarterly EMA meetings

-Grant and Training Opportunities be repeated annually New - as available Ongoing New for 2021 Plan Action Cost Timeframe Responsible Agency Status Educational programs on preparedness for drought by using local media, social media, informational sessions and hosting a preparedness fair. \$6,000.00 2022, 2024, 2026 Lincoln County Emergency Management Agency New Program
+Updates from 2016 Action (Language from 2016 LCMHP) 2016 Project Status 2021 Project Status Update Plan 406 Funding New Municipalities will be informed and updated once 404 and 406 information is received 37 .
+Currently working to strengthen community capabilities by submitting competitive applications for 404 and 406 funding (contingent on disaster declaration) NFIP Participation Westport Island Joined in 2011; Whitefield voted to join in 2016 No Change Problem Documentation Already discussed at one meeting to update plan; will be repeated annually Will add to agenda for quarterly EMA meetings Grant and Training Opportunities New - as available Ongoing to encourage community mitigation actions New for 2021 Plan Action Cost Timeframe Responsible Agency Status Educational programs on flood mitigation and preparedness by using local media, social media, informational sessions and hosting a preparedness fair. \$6,000.00 2022, 2024, 2026 Lincoln County Emergency Management Agency New Program